Vermillion County, Indiana: Government

-The county government is a constitutional body granted specific powers by the Constitution of Indiana and the Indiana Code.
-The county council is the legislative branch of the county government and controls all spending and revenue collection.
-Representatives are elected from county districts.
-The council members serve four-year terms and are responsible for setting salaries, the annual budget and special spending.
-The council also has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes and service taxes.
+The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.

+County Council: The county council is the fiscal body of the county government and controls all the spending and revenue collection in the county.
+The 7 representatives are elected from 4 county districts and 3 at-large positions.
+The council members serve four-year terms.
+They are responsible for setting salaries, the annual budget, and special spending.
+The council also has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

-The executive body of the county is made of a board of commissioners.
+Board of Commissioners: The executive body of the county is made of a board of commissioners.
 The commissioners are elected county-wide, in staggered terms, and each serves a four-year term.
 One of the commissioners, typically the most senior, serves as president.
-The commissioners are charged with executing the acts legislated by the council, collecting revenue and managing day-to-day functions of the county government.
+The commissioners are charged with executing the acts legislated by the council, collecting revenue, and managing the day-to-day functions of the county government.

-Vermillion Circuit Court serves as the court of general jurisdiction.
-It hears civil cases, criminal felonies, and some misdemeanors and infractions.
-Clinton maintains a city court that can hear misdemeanors and infractions.
+Court: The county maintains a small claims court that can handle some civil cases.
+The judge on the court is elected to a term of six years and must be a member of the Indiana Bar Association.
+The judge is assisted by a constable who is also elected to a four-year term.
+In some cases, court decisions can be appealed to the state level circuit court.

-The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor and circuit court clerk.
-Each of these elected officers serves a term of four years and oversees a different part of county government.
-Members elected to county government positions are required to declare party affiliations and be residents of the county.
+County Officials: The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk Each of these elected officers serves a term of four years and oversees a different part of county government.
+Members elected to county government positions are required to declare party affiliations and to be residents of the county.

 Each of the townships has a trustee who administers rural fire protection and ambulance service, provides poor relief and manages cemetery care, among other duties.
 The trustee is assisted in these duties by a three-member township board.
 The trustees and board members are elected to four-year terms.

 Based on 2000 census results, Vermillion County is part of Indiana's 8th congressional district, the 38th Indiana Senate district, and the 42nd Indiana House of Representatives district.
+The county traditionally leaned Democratic, but since Barack Obama won it (and Indiana) in the 2008 presidential election, the county has swung heavily to the Republican Party.